mrchrishahn/expo-server-sdk-deno/README.md

 ## Developing

-The source code is in the `src/` directory and babel is used to turn it into ES5 that goes in the `build/` directory.
+The source code is in the `src/` directory.

-To build, `npm run build`.

-To build and watch for changes, `npm run watch`.

 ## See Also